How to buy the right kayak paddle

 What length do I want?

 This depends on your height, arm span, personal preference and what you are using it for.
-For example a 5”11 male with an average arm span might want a 190cm paddle for freestyle (tricks and stunts in a kayak) where as he might want a 198cm for a whitewater river trip.
+For example a 5”11 male with an average arm span might want a 194cm paddle for freestyle (tricks and stunts in a kayak) where as he might want a 197cm for a white water river trip.
 If he were to race slalom he might look at a 200cm paddle.
-However many people use the same length paddle for all sorts a kayaking.
+However many people use the same length paddle for all sorts of kayaking.
 There is a paddle size guide here.
 Most paddles will come in a variety of sizes suitable for what they are designed for.
-However most whitewater paddle manufactures will also make them to your own custom length and feather.
+However most white water paddle manufactures will also make them to your own custom length and feather.
 Give us a call and we can sort this out.

 What feather (the angle of the blades) do I want?